 What Is the Cloud?

-People fondly remember the good all days of storing data on hard drives and flash devices.
+People fondly remember the good old days of storing data on hard drives and flash devices.

-Now, let’s get some basic cloud computing facts out of the way.
+Now, let’s get some fundamental cloud computing facts out of the way.

 What Are the Main Cloud Types?

 There are three different types of clouds:

 - Public: Used to deliver services across the internet.

 - Private: Made for internal use within an organization.

 What Are the Main Types of Cloud Services?